 The best nurses understand how to work in teams.
 Without clear communication and teamwork, mistakes and complications can occur.
 In life and death situations, nurses can’t afford to make mistakes or have complications.

-CPR/AED courses also teach nurses how to be a resourceful team member in multi-rescuer situations, which is how most emergencies wind up in hospitals.
+CPR/AED courses also teach nurses how to be resourceful team members in multi-rescuer situations, which is how most emergencies wind up in hospitals.
 Certifications such as CPR/AED help roles become reversible in cases so anyone can take charge if called upon.

 Recognizing Cardiac Arrest